allylavanda/TranscendentMobs/README.md

 # TranscendentMobs
-Spiritual Successor to Hepolite's MalevolentMobs It Just Wworks.
+Spiritual Successor to Hepolite's MalevolentMobs.
+It Just Wworks.